JuliaQiao/Classifying_Millennial_Home_Ownership/README.md

 - **Scoring:**

-  - Prioritization of the recall score is due to the fact that for any outreach/marketing purposes, spend is usually adjustable and casting a wider net is key, so the opportunity cost of leaving out a millenial who is a homeowner (false negative) is greater than reaching a millenial who is not currently a homeowner (false positive).
+  - Prioritization of the recall score is due to the fact that for any outreach/marketing purposes, spend is usually adjustable and casting a wider net is key, so the opportunity cost of leaving out a millennial who is a homeowner (false negative) is greater than reaching a millennial who is not currently a homeowner (false positive).

 - **Tableau Visualization**: